DavidKoleczek/amplifier-dev-dave/README.md

 These are modules that are actively being developed.
 Eventually, these may graduate to their own repos.

-- **[amplifier-module-provider-openai-v2](./amplifier-module-provider-openai-v2/)** - OpenAI provider using the Responses API with configurable model and reasoning effort.

-- **[amplifier-module-context-coding](./amplifier-module-context-coding/)** - Minimal context manager for coding workflows.

-- **[amplifier-module-orchestrator-coding](./amplifier-module-orchestrator-coding/)** - Minimal orchestrator implementing the core orchestration loop: calls provider, executes tools in parallel, adds results to context, and loops until completion.

 ## Modules as Submodules